“We’ve learnt to be really careful when we’re coding because for things like HTML if you make a slight error it can lead to big mistakes.”-Sophia

 - Phonics– using the iPad applications to read, write and record phonics work

-- Maths– using a graphing package to represent data
+- Maths– using graphing software to represent data

-- English – using a digital camera to create a storyboard and record their narration
+- English – using a digital camera to create a storyboard and record narration

 - Design and Technology – using 3D design software to create virtual worlds